metaxatos/network-marketing-crm/SIGNUP_500_ERROR_FIX.md

      -v
    ```

+3. **Check Supabase Project Status**:
+   - Verify the project is active (not paused)
+   - Check if there are any service outages
+   - Verify RLS policies on the members table

+4. **Check Client-Side Issues**:
+   - The "Auth loading timeout" suggests client-side Supabase initialization issues
+   - This might be related to CORS or network connectivity

 ## Possible Remaining Issues

-### 1. Environment Variables
-- The variables might not be set in Netlify
-- Variable names might be different in production

-### 2. Supabase Project Status
+### 1. Supabase Connection
 - The Supabase project might be paused
 - API keys might have been rotated

-### 3. Build Issues
-- The build might be failing silently
+- RLS policies might be blocking the operation

+### 2. Client-Side Configuration
-- Dependencies might not be installed correctly
+- The client might be using different environment variables
+- CORS issues between client and server

-### 4. Network/Proxy Issues
+### 3. Network/Proxy Issues
 - Netlify might be blocking certain requests
 - There might be a proxy configuration issue